reactjs/react.dev/src/content/reference/react/createElement.md

 `createElement` returns a React element object with a few properties:

 * `type`: The `type` you have passed.
 * `props`: The `props` you have passed except for `ref` and `key`.
-If the `type` is a component with legacy `type.defaultProps`, then any missing or undefined `props` will get the values from `type.defaultProps`.
+If the `type` is a Component with legacy `type.defaultProps`, then any missing or undefined `props` will get the values from `type.defaultProps`.
 * `ref`: The `ref` you have passed.
 If missing, `null`.
 * `key`: The `key` you have passed, coerced to a string.
 If missing, `null`.

-Usually, you'll return the element from your component or make it a child of another element.
+Usually, you'll return the element from your Component or make it a child of another element.
 Although you may read the element's properties, it's best to treat every element as opaque after it's created, and only render it.

 #### Caveats {/*caveats*/}